 Although President Franklin D. Roosevelt was the first president to fly while in office in 1945 on the C-54 “Sacred Cow,” President Dwight D. Eisenhower was the first president to fly on an aircraft using the Air Force One call sign.
 This aircraft was the VC-121A “Columbine II.”

-The military adapted the plane for its further use in the 1950s and 60s by modifying it for radar and using it as an aerial extension of the Distant Early Warning Line, and in aiding in the rescue of downed aircraft in Southeast Asia.
-In addition, The Military Air Transport Services (MATS) used a fleet of 70 C-121s from 1948 to 1967.
+The military adapted the plane for its further use in the 1950s and 60s by modifying it for radar and using it as an aerial extension of the Distant Early Warning (DEW) Line, and in aiding in the rescue of downed aircraft in Southeast Asia.
+In addition, the Military Air Transport Service (MATS) used a fleet of 70 C-121s from 1948 to 1967.

-There are fewer than 17 Constellations worldwide today.
+There are 40-50 Constellations worldwide today.

 Fifty-five percent of the Super Constellations built by Lockheed were delivered to the U.S. Navy and Air Force.
-A majority of the aircraft was used for electronic reconnaissance and airborne early warning.
+A majority of the aircraft were used for electronic reconnaissance and airborne early warning.
 In the mid-1960s, the Air Force sent the first EC-121 “Warning Star” to Southeast Asia to maintain radar surveillance over North Vietnam and then later to warn of MIG attacks and alert American pilots who were straying over Chinese territory.